Here’s the frustrating truth about blogging: what works for one school might not work for another.

 When I was a kid, my mother always used to say, “If your friends jumped off a bridge, would you do it, too?”

 That same type of question applies here (thanks, Mom, for the lasting life lessons).
 If School A blogs about a topic, does that mean you should?
 If School B starts posting every day, should you?
 And the answer is always no. Or at least, not necessarily.

 While it is a good thing to know your competition, it is not a good thing to get so wrapped up in what they’re doing that you base your actions on a reaction to their work.

 When you don’t worry about what other people are up to, you are free to be just who you are.
 And that is what will help you stand out.
 As the lovely Judy Garland once said:

-A blog that reflects your school is just easier: easier to write for, easier to develop topics for, easier to maintain.
+A blog that reflects your school is just easier: easier to write, easier to develop topics, easier to maintain.
 It’s better for your audience, too, since they’ll have the opportunity to get to know your school through your blog.

 There are very few overnight success stories here (in fact, there might be none at all).
 Blogging takes time and you need to prove that you’re worthy.
 You need Google to start ranking your posts, you need to attract and retain your audience, you need to develop a library of content.

 If you launch your blog and you barely hear a murmur in response to all your hard work: keep going.
 Give it six months before you start to judge its effectiveness.

 Just because instant success isn’t a thing doesn’t mean that you are helpless in making success happen.